Driving growth through segmentation insight

-Through a new series of co-creation workshops, we helped our client balance statistics with judgment to develop a market segmentation that would not only yield the essential insight, it would also deliver an intuitive and actionable framework that could be carried across the organization.
+Then, through a new series of co-creation workshops, we helped our client balance statistics with judgment to develop a market segmentation that would not only yield the essential insight; it would also deliver an intuitive and actionable framework that could be carried across the organization.

 We recommended eight experience initiatives using robust numerical information and softer qualitative insight informed by focus groups.
-Recommendations ranged from optimizing the advocacy group’s content strategy to broadening its audience through voice and digital design.
+Recommendations ranged from optimizing their content strategy to broadening their audience through voice and digital design.
 We delivered the results through a visual design system that conveyed the essence of the brand target in an intuitive and highly illuminating way.

 The audience strategy not only informed the future experience design, it was a critical input into a new brand strategy and identity for the consumer advocacy group.
-And, it has become a foundation for the group’s ongoing marketing implementation to also actively drive growth among its customer base.
+And, it has become a foundation to their ongoing marketing implementation to also actively drive growth among their customer base.